New Resonances of Supernova Neutrinos in Twisting Magnetic Fields

-with $F_i$ and $D_i$ the number of events in the $i$-th time bin for finite and null values of $\mu_\nu$, respectively.
-We assume the overall normalization error to be $\sigma=50 \%$ so that the derived sensitivities are mostly dependent on the time variation of the flux and are conservative with respect to the overall normalization of the flux. $\xi$ is the nuisance parameter, which is allowed to vary in the $3\sigma$ range, and the $\chi^2$ is minimized over it.
-Discovery reaches for all situations is in the range $4-8 \times 10^{-15}\mu_B$ at $90 \%$ C.L. for $B_0=10^{12}$ G, see Table~\ref{summary_NMM} \footnote{However, larger magnetic fields, up to $10^{16}$ G \cite{Palenzuela:2021gdo}, are possible in neutron star mergers, and the interplay of matter effects in the merger ejecta and twisting magnetic fields could impact the perceived initial flavor ratios coming from these sources.}.
+with $F_i$ and $D_i$ the number of events in the $i$-th time-bin for finite and null values of $\mu_\nu$, respectively.
+We perform a shape-only analysis where the normalization parameter $\xi$ varies in the range $[-1,1000]$ and adjust the normalization of the test hypothesis to the true hypothesis.
+In this way, the analysis concentrates on the time-variation of the signal.
+Discovery reaches for DUNE and HK, as well as the combined analysis of both experiments, are summarized in Table~\ref{summary_NMM}.
+The sensitivity of the combination of DUNE and HK can reach $\mu_\nu$ of order $4-7.5 \times 10^{-15}\mu_B$ at $90 \%$ C.L. for $B_0=10^{12}$ G \footnote{However, larger magnetic fields, up to $10^{16}$ G \cite{Palenzuela:2021gdo}, are possible in neutron star mergers, and the interplay of matter effects in the merger ejecta and twisting magnetic fields could impact the perceived initial flavor-ratios coming from these sources.}.

-There might be an impact from interstellar and intergalactic $\mathcal{O}(1)$ $\mu$G magnetic fields associated with very long astrophysical distances.
-In this situation, however, we want to emphasize that the magnetic moment-induced flux deficit is only expected to affect the overall normalization of the flux and is expected to remain constant across all time bins \cite{Kopp:2022cug}.
-Due to the fact that we are concentrating on the temporal variation of the flux caused by these new resonances, it will have no effect on our findings.
-Hence, if supernova flux is measured in the future and the flux deficit is seen to be different in various time bins, this will occur owing to the above-mentioned resonances caused by the magnetic field configuration's twisting structure.
+Interstellar magnetic fields only influence the overall flux-normalization \cite{Kopp:2022cug} and not its temporal variation.
+Hence, if supernova-flux is measured in the future and the flux-deficit is seen to be different in various time-bins, this will occur owing to the above-mentioned resonances caused by the magnetic field configuration's twisting structure.
+While the intriguing effect could appear in the observed (anti)neutrino spectra at HK and DUNE experiments, the reality is expected to be significantly more intricate, necessitating future research.
+Even with assumed knowledge of neutrinos as Dirac fermions and known mass ordering, uncontrollable factors, including other BSM effects, may influence the magnetic moment effect.

-{\textbf {\textit {Final remarks.--}}} We have shown that if the magnetic field inside the supernova has a twisting structure, then the rotation of the magnetic field along the neutrino trajectory can induce a resonant spin conversion, which will affect predictions for the event rates when detecting supernova neutrinos in future neutrino experiments such as DUNE and HK.
-If neutrinos are Dirac particles possessing large magnetic moments, this resonance effect will present the most optimal avenue towards unravelling the scenario at hand.
+{\textbf {\textit {Final remarks.--}}} We have shown that if the magnetic field inside the supernova has a twisting structure, then the rotation of the magnetic field along the neutrino trajectory can induce a resonant spin-conversion, which will affect predictions for the event rates when detecting supernova neutrinos in future neutrino experiments such as DUNE and HK.
+If neutrinos are Dirac particles possessing large magnetic moments, this resonance effect will present the optimal avenue towards unravelling the scenario at hand.

 {\textbf {\textit {Acknowledgments.--}}}We thank Alexei Y. Smirnov for useful discussions.